-- 1. After one semester of earning a GPA of less than 2.0, a student will be put on Academic Probation for the following semester. - a.
-During the semester of Academic Probation, the student must meet one of the Chairs a minimum of two times. - b.
-The student must have his/her instructors complete a grade check form twice during the semester of Academic Probation and submit the completed form to one of the Chairs. - c.
+- 1. After one semester of earning a GPA of less than 2.0 (undergraduate) or 2.5 (graduate) student will be put on Academic Probation for the following semester. - a.
+During the semester of Academic Probation, the student must meet one of the Department Chairs a minimum of two times. - b.
+The student must have his/her instructors complete a grade check form twice during the semester of Academic Probation and submit the completed form to one of the Department Chairs. - c.
 The student must follow any further recommendations made by the Academic VP (such as tutoring or meeting with specific instructors for additional assistance) that are made to help the student to improve his/her chances for academic success. - 2.
-After one semester on Academic Probation, the Academic VP will review the students' grades for that semester with the Registrar. - a.
-Students who earned a GPA of 2.0 or higher will be removed from Academic Probation and will be allowed to re-enroll for the following semester with good academic standing. - b.
-Students who earned a GPA of less than 2.0 will receive a letter of temporary dismissal for a minimum of one semester.
-These students are eligible to petition for re-admission after taking a semester off.
-They must contact the university and request re-admission in writing, including their understanding
+After one semester on Academic Probation, the Academic VP will review the students' grades for that semester with the Registrar.

-- and/or explanation for their previous academic failure, and an explanation of what they will do differently to ensure success upon their return to PIU.
+- b.
+Students who earned a GPA of less than 2.0 (undergraduate) or 2.5 (graduate) will receive a letter of temporary dismissal for a minimum of one semester.
+These students are eligible to petition for readmission after taking a semester off.
+They must contact the university and request re-admission in writing, including their understanding and/or explanation for their previous academic failure, and an explanation of what they will do differently to ensure success upon their return to PIU.
 There is no need to complete a new application for admission. - c.
 Students who submit a request for re-admission after more than one semester off must also complete a letter requesting re-admission, including their understanding and/or explanation for their previous academic failure, and an explanation of what they will do differently to ensure success upon their return to PIU.
 In addition, students who apply for re-admission after more than one semester off must complete a re-entry application packet. - d.
 All students returning to PIU after being dismissed for academic failure will be on Academic Probation for the first semester they return and must fulfill all the requirements of any student on Academic Probation (see #1 above). - e.
-If a student returning after being dismissed for academic failure does not fulfill these requirements and/or fails to attain a GPA of 2.0 or higher, he/she will be dismissed again for academic failure.
+If a student returning after being dismissed for academic failure does not fulfill these requirements and/or fails to attain a GPA of 2.0 (undergraduate) or 2.5 (graduate) or higher, he/she will be dismissed again for academic failure.
 Length of time away and possibility of re-admission will be determined by the Admissions Committee, who will have to review a newly completed application packet and the possibility of academic success should the student be allowed to return.